-Bergamot (Citrus aurantium ssp bergamia op zest) – toning, deodorising and stimulating.
-It must never be applied to the skin.
+- Bergamot (Citrus aurantium ssp bergamia op zest) – toning, deodorising and stimulating.
+Do not apply to the skin.

-Grapefruit (citrus paradisii op zest) – brings good mood and works well as an aerial antiseptic.
+- Grapefruit (citrus paradisii op zest) – it brings good mood and also works well as an aerial antiseptic.

-Combawa (citrus hystrix) – fights stress and insomnia.
+- Combawa (citrus hystrix) – it fights stress and insomnia.

-- Khella (Ammni visnaga)- antispasmodic, dilates the bronchi (asthma attacks)
+- Khella (Ammni visnaga)- antispasmodic, it dilates the bronchi (asthma attacks)

 - Angelica seeds – root (Angelica archangelica)- anti-stress and sedative.

-- Celery (Apium graveolens)- soothes cystitis, gout, arthritis…
+- Celery (Apium graveolens)- it soothes cystitis, gout, arthritis…

 - Verbena (Lippia citriodora)- sedative and anti-inflammatory.
-It must never be applied to the skin
+Do not apply to the skin

 - Cumin (Cuminum cyminum)- digestion discomfort

-- Carvi (carum carvi) – helps digestion, fights flatulence
+- Carvi (carum carvi) – it helps digestion, fights flatulence

 - Lovage (levisticum officinale) : Very good for poison control, it is antitoxic and detoxifying.
 Lovage is also antibacterial, antifungal and anti-parasitic.
 It is widely used to treat psoriasis.

-Good to know: Photo-sensitive EO lighten your hair colour.
+Good to know: Photo-sensitive EO lightens your hair colour.

-On the other hand, Petit-Grain and Neroli, who are both extracted from citrus leaves, not zests, are not concerned with this problem of photo-sensitivity because they do not contain furocoumarins.
-They can therefore by used internally and externally while being exposed to sunrays.
+On the other hand, Petit-Grain and Neroli, are both extracted from citrus leaves, not zests.
+They are not concerned with this problem of photo-sensitivity because they do not contain furocoumarins.
+They can, therefore, be used internally and externally while being exposed to sunrays.